axieinfinity/bridge-v2/README.md

 Bridge will trigger the function `StoreMainchainWithdrawCallback` in `RoninListener`

 #### Example
-For example, the contract `Hello` on Ronin has an event called `Welcome`, Bridge will listen to this event and submit it to Ethereum by calling the method `SubmitFromRonin` of the `HelloEth` contract.
+For example, Bridge will listen to event Welcomed which is defined on contract Hello and submit the data to HelloEth contract via method SubmitFromRonin
 ```json5
 {
   "MainchainWithdrewSubscription": {